Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

   Enable this toggle to automatically generate a SKU for the offer.
 Disable the toggle to enter a SKU manually.
 By default, this toggle is enabled.

 - *SKU*
   Enter an individual SKU for the offer.
 The SKU (Stock Keeping Unit) is an identification number and should be assigned only once.
+This field is only displayed if the *Generate SKU* toggle is disabled.

 [comment]: <> (offer or product? how does this work?
 When I enter a different SKU, The SKU is automatically overwritten)